kumarshankar/Ransomware-Detector/README.md

 The dataset is of the form: instructions,cache-references,cache-misses,branches,branch-misses

-The dataset is obtained from three sources. regular sysntes    - measurement of normal system behavior. ransomware affected systems - measurement of normal system behavior with ransomware working in the background. special heavy compute systems - measurement of normal system behavior when a computational heavy program is running in the background which is not ransomware.
+The dataset is obtained from three sources. regular systems    - measurement of normal system behavior. ransomware affected systems - measurement of normal system behavior with ransomware working in the background. special heavy compute systems - measurement of normal system behavior when a computational heavy program is running in the background which is not ransomware.